calumgould/zumo_tech_test/README.md

 # Currency Converter

-This is an app to convert a chosen currency and amount into other major currencies, using current conversion rates from the [a link](https://exchangeratesapi.io/) API
+This is an app to convert a chosen currency and amount into other major currencies, using current conversion rates from the [Exchange Rates API](https://exchangeratesapi.io/).

 ## Setup